 Of all the resources our world consumes, few are more vital than metal, and few are easier to recycle.
 Unlike many other materials, metal can be repeatedly scrapped and recycled, reducing the need for carbon-intensive mining.
 There’s probably a metal recycling facility near you, even if you don’t know where it is.

 As efficient as the metal recycling process is, scrap metal purchasers still face a major obstacle in their collection: proper identification of the metals they receive.
 A wide variety of non-ferrous metals can be repurposed, and ferrous metals like iron and steel are also highly recyclable, but they must first be categorized correctly.
-Without proper classification, many metals cannot be recycled at all, meaning that scrapyards could be wasting valuable resources collecting products they cannot sell.
+Metal mills and foundries rely on their suppliers, including scrap companies, to provide exactly the metals they need, so classification is important.

-Thankfully, this waste can be avoided with a little knowledge of how to properly identify and sort scrap metals, especially scrap steel.
+Getting the most value out of scrap metal relies on knowing how to properly identify and sort scrap metals, especially scrap steel.

 Ferrous vs. Non-ferrous Metals